Junaid Khan (cricketer): County cricket

 Khan played 8 T20 games for Lancashire in 2011, taking 12 wickets, including a 3–12 spell against Derbyshire.

 In early 2013, Khan received offers from three county clubs: Lancashire, Surrey and Sussex.
 He said he would think about them after the Test series in South Africa, and getting clearance from the PCB.
 Later on, he turned down all offers to focus on the Champion's Trophy 2013.

 On 23 April 2014, Lancashire confirmed that Khan would be returning to play in both the NatWest T20 blast and the Royal London One Day Cup.

 On 24 July 2015, it was announced by tribune.com.pk that Middlesex had signed Khan for the 2015 Royal London One-Day Cup.

 Cricket administration

 In January 2023, he became part of a selection committee for domestic age-group teams, headed by former international player Kamran Akmal, conducting trials for the selection of the U-13, U-16 and U-19 regional and district sides.

+Coaching career

+In December 2023, he was named as Pakistan U19 bowling coach for the 2024 Under-19 Cricket World Cup, filling in for Rehan Riaz.
+In June 2024, he became bowling coach for the Pakistan women's team, initially for the 2024 Women's Twenty20 Asia Cup, then confirmed as an ongoing role.